Mojiberus/mpv-config/README.md

 # That's it!

-Now you have the same mpv setup as mine, with my keybinds, shaders, scripts and their configs.
+You have the same mpv setup as mine, with my keybinds, shaders, scripts and their configs.

 Now you need to configure some files.